oneapi-src/oneAPI-samples/DirectProgramming/C++/ParallelPatterns/openmp_reduction/README.md

 ## Purpose
-This example demonstrates how to do reduction by using the CPU in serial mode, the CPU in parallel mode (using openMP), the GPU using openMP offloading.
+This example demonstrates how to do reduction by using the CPU in serial mode, the CPU in parallel mode (using OpenMP), the GPU using OpenMP offloading.

 All the different modes use a simple calculation for Pi.
-It is a well known mathematical formula that if you integrate from 0 to 1 over the function, (4.0 / (1+x*x) )dx the answer is pi.
+It is a well known mathematical formula that if you integrate from 0 to 1 over the function, (4.0 / (1+x*x) )dx, the answer is pi.
 One can approximate this integral by summing up the area of a large number of rectangles over this same range.

 Each of the different functions calculates pi by breaking the range into many